Each year of middle school, students take the following courses.

 This course is intended to reinforce basic arithmetic skills, to introduce algebraic concepts such as evaluating variable expressions, and to strengthen each student's problem-solving skills.
 The curriculum covers such diverse topics as operations with fractions and decimals; two- and three-dimensional geometry; dealing with negative numbers, ratios, and proportions; and solving an equation with a variable.
 Rather than merely being given a set of rules to memorize in a lecture format, students discover mathematical principles for themselves and are therefore encouraged to participate actively in class discussions.
 This process is supported by homework assignments and various individual and group activities and projects.

 ADVANCED SIXTH GRADE MATH

-This course is designed to meet the needs of sixth grade students who are ready for 7th grade mathematics and demonstrate the abstract thinking that is requires for the course.
+This course is designed to meet the needs of 6th grade students who are ready for 7th grade mathematics and demonstrate the abstract thinking that is requires for the course.
 Participants are identified through a teacher-created assessment administered in the fall of sixth grade. all students participate in the placement assessment.
 The assessment looks for advanced conceptual, arithmetic, and problem-solving skills as well as flexibility in thinking and numeracy.
 One day each week is spent on solving problems from the Mathcounts and Math Olympiad competitions.
 Students are invited, but not required, to participate in these as well as other competitions sponsored by the school.

 SEVENTH GRADE MATH